-• "Non-FIPS Algorithms Available" must be disabled.
+"Non-FIPS Algorithms Available" must be disabled.

-Additionally, for operation at FIPS Level 3:
+For operation at FIPS Level 3:

-- "Trusted path authentication" must be enabled (implies that password authentication is disallowed or disabled), and - "Level 3 operation without a challenge" must be disabled if activation or auto-activation is enabled. - "Count failed challenge response validations" must be enabled if activation or auto-activation is enabled. - Raw RSA operations must only be used for key transport in FIPS mode
+- "Trusted path authentication" must be enabled (implies that password authentication is disallowed or disabled), and - "Trusted Path operation without a challenge" must be disabled if activation or autoactivation is enabled. - "Count failed challenge response validations" must be enabled if activation or autoactivation is enabled.